Staff + Board

 sharon.upshaw@2mediate.org

 Sharon attended Pellissippi State Community College, graduating with an Associate Bachelor’s degree in Paralegal Studies in 1998.
 In 1996, she was the first employee hired shortly after CMC was incorporated in 1994.
 She is the Program Director for the organization, and is directly in charge of all family cases referred to CMC.
 She also handles all mediations from courts in surrounding counties, and all non-court matters – employment, neighborhood, agency, church – which come to CMC for mediation.
-She serves as a lay member of the KBA Access to Justice Committee’s Expungement Subcommittee, and is often called upon by Knox County Sheriff’s department to talk to inmates about mediation.
+She serves as a lay member of the KBA Access to Justice Committee’s Expungement Subcommittee.
+In 2025, Sharon received the 2025 Grayfred Grey Public Service in Mediation Award, presented by the Tennessee Association of Professional Mediators.
 Sharon is a native of Knoxville, Tennessee, and graduated from Austin-East High School.
-She is the proud mother of two sons, one who has just graduated high school, and the oldest in the US Army.
+She is the proud mother of two sons.

 BOARD OF DIRECTORS